-Be ready to craft new questions to explore new, relevant information or to address conflicting information.
+- Be ready to craft new questions to explore new, relevant information or to address conflicting information. - Show your listening skills by removing questions from your prepared notes or adding questions based on the information shared in the hearing.

 Presence

 Remain present and focused throughout the hearing.